Skip to content

 Architecture

 PrexorCloud is three processes plus two backing stores.
-The controller owns authoritative state and decides; the daemon owns the host and applies; the plugin runs inside the Minecraft JVM and reports.
-This page is the same picture as the orientation, one level deeper — controller subsystems, gRPC frame types, classloader rules, and where each piece of state actually lives.
+The Controller owns authoritative state and decides.
+The Daemon owns the host and applies.
+The Plugin runs inside the Minecraft JVM and reports.
+This page is the orientation diagram one level deeper: Controller subsystems, gRPC frame types, the Mongo collections and Redis keys that hold state, and the lease rules that keep multiple controllers safe.

 What you’ll learn